xpeedy/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What problem does the context API help solve?
+1. What problem does the context API help solve? it prevents props drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  -actions let us use data provided by action creators.
+  -reducers is a function that recives state and an action and execute a pice of code depending in on the action taken.
+  -store is a place that w store the state is like a hardrive and we can access the data store in it.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+  Application state can be use gobaly and component state only in that component if you have a state that is only gona be use by one component you should use state component but if u have a state that needs to be in different components than Application component is the way to go.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+  Thunk is a middleware that lets you call action creators tht return an object isnted of and action object

 5. What is your favorite state management system you've learned and this sprint?
-Please explain why!
+Please explain why! context all the way, contex is very easy to understand, manage and more clean i feel like redux makes us do exta steps that required a lot of state managment.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.